tschmutzer/kmasker/README.md

 #### SINGLE or MULTIPLE

-Kmasker --run --fasta query.fasta --kindex At1
+`Kmasker --run --fasta query.fasta --kindex At1`

-Kmasker --run --fasta query.fasta --kindex At1 Hv1
+`Kmasker --run --fasta query.fasta --kindex At1 Hv1`

 #### FISH

-Kmasker --run --fish --fasta query.fasta --kindex At1
+`Kmasker --run --fish --fasta query.fasta --kindex At1`

 Check input sequence for long sequence stretches with low repetitiveness.
 As a results candidate sequences with good target specificity and functionality are selected.

 #### KRISPR

+##### Use krispr with default model

-Kmasker --run --krispr --fasta candidate_grna.fasta --kindex Hv1
+`Kmasker --run --krispr --fasta candidate_grna.fasta --kindex Hv1`

 Check a set of gRNAs for their specificity in CRISPR/cas application.
 As a result for each given gRNA a score is calculated reflecting its target specififity.

+##### Use krispr with custom model

+`Kmasker --run --krispr --fasta candidate_grna.fasta --kindex Hv1 --model your_model.RData`

+##### Make a new model

+You can create a new model for the krispr analysis.
+See details at [https://git.io/JecYI](https://git.io/JecYI).

+`Kmasker --run --krispr --make_model your_targets.csv`

+The model will be created in the current directory.

 #### COMPARATIVE